aroomofmyown/aroomofmyown.github.io/wiki/books2025.md

 abstract: ""
 ---
 # My 2025 Books
-A list of my 2025 reads as of 10/11/25, sorted by month.
+A list of my 2025 reads as of 01/12/25, sorted by month.
-Current Read: The Invisible Life of Addie LaRue - V.E.
-Schwab
+Current Read: Villette - Charlotte Bronte

 ### January
 Blood & Honey - Shelby Mahurin